-The Salvation Army also helps those in the surrounding community who are in need of emergency social services.
-The Emergency Social Services Program is located at 207 Ridge Street and is open Monday through Friday, 9:00 a.m. to 4:30 p.m.
-There is a food closet which provides groceries to families in immediate need.
+Emergency Social Services Program The Salvation Army also helps those in the surrounding community who are in need of emergency social services, located at 207 Ridge Street and open Monday through Friday, 9:00 a.m. to 3:30 p.m.

 Our Salvation Army Family Store, located at 604 Cherry Avenue, offers used furniture, adult and children’s clothing and shoes, appliances and electronic equipment, books, videos, tapes, kitchen utensils, lamps, and other items at very reasonable prices.
 Donated vehicles are sold at auction.
-Hours of business for both stores are Monday through Friday, 9 a.m. until 8 p.m., and Saturday from 9 a.m. until 6 p.m.
-Please call (434) 979-5230 to arrange for pick-up.
+Hours of business for both stores are Monday through Saturday, 10 a.m. until 6 p.m., closed on Sundays.
+Please call (434) 979-5230 to ask about items we are able to pick up.
 All proceeds of the Family Store go to support a major portion of the overall operating budget of the Charlottesville Corps of The Salvation Army.